How to Handle Genital Play Between Young Children

 To foster healthy sexual identity and help a child be proud of the body he or she is developing, give genitalia the proper names, beginning with naming body parts when changing your toddler’s diaper.
 When your son grabs his penis say, “That’s your penis” (instead of “thingy”).
 Tell your daughter, “That’s your vulva” (instead of “bottom”).
 There is a whole vocabulary of slang words for the penis in particular, which only adds to its mysteriousness and “dirty” image.
 The unisex term “pee-pee” to describe an area of the body somewhere between your legs and from which urine mysteriously spurts can be confusing to a child.
 Girls have a vulva and a vagina; boys have a penis and a scrotum.
 Most children can understand and use these terms by age three.

-When sex play is not normal.
 How do you tell when the line has been crossed from innocent, childish curiosity that needs to be handled with understanding and explanations into abnormal behavior that needs serious attention?
-It’s important for parents to know how to tell when one child is victimizing another.
+When genitals, or “private parts” are involved, it’s important for parents to know how to tell when one child is victimizing another.
 Here are suspicious signs:

 - One child entices or forces the other into sex play.